MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/MentorCruisePodcast.md

 ### About MentorCruise

-MentorCruise is a service where you can hire a mentor for a flat monthly price.
+Through MentorCruise, you can hire a dedicated career coach to help and support you in reaching your goals for a flat monthly price.

 ---

-#### At your fingertips: a dedicated career coach.

 *"Want to ace your next job interview?
 Successfully build your startup?
 Itching to learn high-demand skills?
 Work smart with an online mentor or coach by your side to offer expert advice and guidance to match your zeal.
 Become unstoppable using MentorCruise."*